What are the Benefits and Risks of Taking Birth Control Pills?

 There are a variety of birth control pills available to fit your need.
 For example:

-- Combination pills that contain both an estrogen and a progestin are common, affordable and have been used safely for years.
+- Combination oral contraceptives (COCs) that contain both an estrogen and a progestin are common, affordable and have been used for years.

-- Progestin-only versions of the pill ("mini-pill") exist if you are breastfeeding or unable to use estrogen due to medical reasons.4 You may have less bleeding or stop having periods altogether while taking these pills.
+- Progestin-only pills ("mini-pill" or POP) exist if you are breastfeeding or unable to use estrogen due to medical reasons.4 You may have less bleeding or stop having periods altogether while taking these pills.

-- Using extended-cycle (like Seasonique or Seasonale) or continuous-cycle (i.e., Amethyst) pills can allow you to have fewer periods or no periods at all.
+- Using extended-cycle / continuous-cycle pills (like Seasonique or Seasonale) pills can allow you to have fewer periods or no periods at all.

 Many generic versions of the birth control pill are available at a lower cost than brand names and are equally effective.
 Ask your doctor or pharmacist if you prefer a generic birth control pill.

 In July 2023 the U.S. Food and Drug Administration approved Opill, the first nonprescription, over-the-counter (OTC) birth control pill (oral contraceptive).
-Opill, a progestin-only ("mini") pill, is expected to be available in March 2024 online and on pharmacy, grocery and other retail shelves.
+Opill, a progestin-only ("mini") pill, is available online and on pharmacy, grocery and other retail shelves.
+Ask your pharmacist for more details.

 For most women the pill is very safe option for birth control.
-There are some disadvantages to using the birth control pill, and women should consider these risks and discuss them with their health care provider.
-Disadvantages may include:
+Serious side effects occur very infrequently, especially if you are young and healthy.
+However, there are some disadvantages to using the birth control pill, and women should consider these risks and discuss them with their health care provider.

 - Blood clots